fabric8-quickstarts/spring-boot-cxf-jaxrs/README.md

 description of services.

+### Integration Testing

+The example includes a [fabric8 arquillian](https://github.com/fabric8io/fabric8/tree/v2.2.170.redhat/components/fabric8-arquillian) OpenShift Integration Test.
+Once the container image has been built and deployed in OpenShift, the integration test can be run with:

+    mvn test -Dtest=*KT

+The test is disabled by default and has to be enabled using `-Dtest`.
+Open Source Community documentation at [Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for OpenShift.

 ### More details

 You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
 This also includes instructions how to change the Docker image user and registry.